 Here is the reality… YOU ARE GOOD ENOUGH!!

-I am not dismissing quality gear, but the truth is all you really need is a descent knife, and as you advance in your skills you won’t even need that.
+I am not dismissing quality gear, but the truth is all you really need is a decent knife, and as you advance in your skills you won’t even need that.
 What you do need is an open mind, and the willingness to learn.

 Think back to the stone age period.
 These were some of the most skilled people the world had ever seen.
 They were simple yet creative.
 They were able to survive straight from the land, and what tools they did need they made.
 They lived in communities where everyone worked together to better mankind, and they embraced the life they were called to live.
 They had their share of struggles, but I can guarantee they didn’t worry about who had the better knife, pack, tarp, or clothes.
-They made due with what they had, and improved their supplies as they went along.
+They made do with what they had and improved their supplies as they went along.
 Many of them did inherit tools through their birthrights, but I promise you picking up a knife and a backpack at your local thrift store for $5 is much more efficient in today’s society than waiting for an inheritance.

 I think Larry Dean Olsen captures what I’m trying to say in his